 “Guys, I’m here!”.
 Milos.
-Despite the darkness we recognized him right away, his shadow popping up between two high buildings with a big smile on his face and a bunch of beers on his hand to welcome us.
-We met Milos again as we left him.
-Family home and green hills of Serbia that we explored yesterday gave way to ugly skyscrapers and a polluted atmosphere today.
+Despite the darkness we recognized him right away, his shadow popping up between two high buildings with a big smile on his face and a bunch of beers on his hand to welcome us: we met him again, as we have left him.
+Only, the family home and green hills of Serbia that we explored yesterday gave way to ugly skyscrapers and a polluted atmosphere.
 But it doesn’t matter, because tonight we savor this reunification together with the company of Ilena, his childhood friend.

 Days come and go.
 The day after our arrival, we went back to the city center and quickly find an hostel willing to deliver the paper we were looking for – that we gave right away to the PSB with our complete file.
 On the other hand, party is over with our Serbian friends: police checks have just taken place in the neighborhood, and with the exception of Ilena who has a Chinese work visa, Milos and us can not be hosted at an individual’s home without being registered to the police.
 We stayed two days locked inside to avoid Ilena any problem.
 On the third day, we all discreetly went out to visit the city center, eating Uighur delicacies in the old district, before strolling in a park and finally recovering our passports at the PSB, with a valid extension until December 28th.
 This small victory gave Milos a little hope for the rest of his stay, and an opportunity to drink before leaving our Serbian hosts the next day.